Imperal Docs

 auto_action prop format

-Constraint: auto_action is read only from leftPanel.props.auto_action — not from the right panel, center overlay, or any nested UINode child.
-The routing of the triggered call (whether it opens a center overlay or refreshes a slot panel) is decided by a hardcoded the center-overlay routing rule function in the frontend, not by the slot= metadata in your extension manifest.
-Adding a new extension with a center-overlay auto_action currently requires a frontend code change.
+Constraint: auto_action is only honored when set on the root UINode of a left-panel handler.
+It is ignored on nested nodes and on right or center panels.
+Whether the triggered call opens a center overlay or refreshes a slot panel is decided by the host, not by the slot= metadata in your extension manifest.
 See auto_action does not re-fire on revisit and Recipe: panel-auto-action-on-load.

 The format is a UIAction produced by any of the four helpers.
 In production it is always ui.Call.